mmtan/mathcrypto/README.md

-# Mathematics Foundation for Cryptography
+# Mathematics Foundation of Cryptography
 Course website for Math Foundation of Cryptography

 ---